percona/k8spsmdb-docs/docs/encryption.md

         MongoDB)
     * `AES256-GCM`

-3. `security.encryptionKeySecret` should specify a secret object with the encryption key:
+3. The `secrets.encryptionKey` key should specify a secret object with the encryption key:

     ```yaml
-    mongod:
+    secrets:
       ...
-      security:
-        ...
-        encryptionKeySecret: my-cluster-name-mongodb-encryption-key
+      encryptionKey: my-cluster-name-mongodb-encryption-key
     ```

 Encryption key secret will be created automatically if it doesn’t exist.
 If you would like to create it yourself, take into account that [the key must be a 32 character string encoded in base64](https://docs.mongodb.com/manual/tutorial/configure-encryption/#local-key-management).

-## Using HashiCorp Vault storage for encryption keys
+## <a name="using-vault"></a>Using HashiCorp Vault storage for encryption keys

-To implement these features, the Operator uses `keyring_vault` plugin, which ships with Percona XtraDB Cluster, and utilizes [HashiCorp Vault](https://www.vaultproject.io/) storage for encryption keys.
+Starting from the version 1.13.0 the Operator supports using [HashiCorp Vault](https://www.vaultproject.io/) storage for encryption keys - a universal, secure and reliable way to store and distribute secrets without depending on the operating system, platform or cloud provider.

+The Operator is triggered to use Vault if there is a `secrets.vault` key in the `deploy/cr.yaml` configuration file, equal to the name of a specially created secret.
+The Operator itself neither installs Vault, nor configures it; both operations should be done manually, as described in the following subsections.

 ### Installing Vault

 The following steps will deploy Vault on Kubernetes with the [Helm 3 package manager](https://helm.sh/).
 Other Vault installation methods should also work, so the instruction placed here is not obligatory and is for illustration purposes.
 Read more about installation in Vault’s [documentation](https://www.vaultproject.io/docs/platform/k8s).

 1. Add helm repo and install: